 When do I know my results?

 The results of your assessment test are provided to you immediately upon completion of your test and a staff member will review them with you.
-The results for the Math Comp. exam are generally available within 24 hours after testing.

 What is ESL?

 ESL is the abbreviation for English as a Second Language.
 We offer computerized ESL tests and students with minimal English language ability are given the option to take the ESL Placement test to enroll in beginning level ESL courses.

 What are the fees for taking the test?

 There are no fees for taking any of the tests.

 How often can I test?